 Pumpkin spice cake recipe – Deliciously moist gluten/grain free spice infused cake topped with a cinnamon dairy free cream cheese frosting.

 One of the many perks of the fall and/or winter time has to be the comfort food which goes hand in hand with the season.
 Although I do loathe cold weather I do enjoy cosying up by the fire place to some vegan orange hot chocolate and a good book or having some African inspired almond soup .
 This pumpkin spice cake recipe will hopefully be on your hit list – a moist, sweet and equally delicious treat.

 While there seems to be more emphasis on soup and hot drink, we fail to acknowledge comforting sweet treats and desserts.
 Well I certainly haven’t but then again I am known to be greedy so maybe that’s why.

 You know it’s winter when the pumpkin and butternut squash are abundant in the supermarket.
 I’ve been dying to share this pumpkin spice cake recipe because it is the culinary epitome of the fall.

 There is no flour blend where multiple grain free flours are mixed together to form a cake mix.
 This spice cake flour is very simple as the key ingredient in use is almond meal with a small amount of coconut flour.

 I personally prefer almond meal as it is easy to obtain and more affordable than almond flour.
 Also as almond flour is still new to the world of bakery, there isn’t a whole lot of information on it, namely because many people are doing a fair bit of trial and error with it.

-I’ve used almond meal in a few recipes on my website including a rendition of Jamaican toto (coconut cake) flourless orange almond cake and this chocolate almond cake and so far the feedback has been positive and now it’s time to add this pumpkin spice cake to the mix.
+I’ve used almond meal in a few recipes on my website including a rendition of Jamaican toto (coconut cake) and flourless orange almond cake have so far the feedback has been positive and now it’s time to add this pumpkin spice cake to the mix.

 If you love all things pumpkin and with the spice to boot then this cake will seal the deal for you.
 The coconut flour addition is give the cake a tad bit more structure.